 Conclusion & Future Perspectives

-Recent successes have sparked interest in enhancing antitumor T cell immunity for cancer therapy.
-Dendritic cells (DCs) stand out as the most potent antigen-presenting cells capable of activating naive T cells and eliciting immune memory responses against cancer.
+Recent cell therapy successes have sparked interest in enhancing antitumor T cell immunity for cancer therapy.
+Dendritic cells (DCs) stand out as the most effective antigen-presenting cells (APCs) capable of activating naive T cells and eliciting immune memory responses against cancer.
 Despite often being dysfunctional or tolerogenic in the tumor microenvironment (TME), a deeper understanding of the regulation of DCs in this context holds therapeutic potential in various clinical settings.
-Exploring how different DC subsets may elicit distinct functional immune responses in cancer is a notable area of interest.
+Exploring how different dendritic cell subsets subsets may elicit distinct functional immune responses in cancer is a notable area of interest.
 For instance, the cDC1 subset is associated with the induction of cancer-controlling immunity and increased survival in specific cancer types [99–102].
 On the other hand, monocyte-derived DCs (MoDCs) play a fundamental role during treatment with immunogenic cell death-inducing chemotherapy agents and radiation therapy [103–105], while cDC2s are crucial for inducing antitumor CD4+ T cell immunity [43, 106].
 Although DCs can enhance the effectiveness of established cancer therapies, the development of optimal vaccination strategies requires a deeper understanding of DC biology and functions.
 Progress in preclinical studies encourages the exploration of DCs in more efficient therapeutic treatments through clinical trials.
 Strategies to achieve this involve administration in conjunction with (neo)antigens, mobilization of endogenous DCs, and the use of stimulating adjuvants.
 A more precise and refined targeting of DCs could further enhance the efficacy of these approaches.
 DC vaccination approaches show promise, especially in delaying or preventing relapse and metastasis following debulking surgical procedures.
 Overall, there is a need to gain more insights into how specific DC subsets with specialized functions can be optimally exploited to coordinate effective immune responses against cancer.

 References